31-DM/31-DM.github.io/assets/Work/School/Undergrad/Papers/BPS/README.md

 # Business Policy & Strategy: NVIDIA Analysis (2020)

 ## Overview
-This repository contains three in-depth strategy papers analyzing NVIDIA’s external environment, internal capabilities, and strategic challenges, written in Fall 2020 for my Business Policy and Strategy course at Rutgers Business School.
+This repository contains **three in-depth strategy papers analyzing NVIDIA**, written in **Fall 2020** for my **Business Policy and Strategy** course at **Rutgers Business School**.
+The analysis evaluates NVIDIA’s **external environment, internal capabilities, and strategic challenges**, applying **industry-leading business strategy frameworks** to assess its **competitive positioning and long-term growth potential**.

-The analysis evaluates NVIDIA’s position as of 2020, applying key business strategy frameworks to assess its competitive advantages, industry challenges, and long-term growth potential.
+While written in **2020**, these insights remain relevant as NVIDIA continues to shape **AI, cloud computing, and data center acceleration**, making this project a valuable reference for understanding **corporate strategy in evolving technology markets**.

 **Course Grade:** A